top of page

 I am also the author of Film is Like a Battleground: Sam Fuller’s War Movies and Hollywood Ambitions: Celebrity in the Movie Age, and the co-editor of Learning with the Lights Off: A Reader in Educational Film and Screening Race in American Nontheatrical Film.
 I am the former editor of The Moving Image journal.

-I am current working on a documentary, This Beautiful Vision, and have co-directed three other short documentaries: Nestin(2020), about a bird’s nest and historical small-town American newspapers; All the Possibilities...
+I am currently working on a documentary, This Beautiful Vision, and have co-directed three other short documentaries: Nestin(2020), about a bird’s nest and historical small-town American newspapers; All the Possibilities...
 (2019), about a single, extraordinary painting by Vernon Pratt; and Rendered Small (2017), about a unique collection of American Folk Art Buildings.

 From December 2013 to November 2020, I did the monthly radio show, “Movies on the Radio,” on NPR affiliate WUNC’s "The State of Things."
 I also co-founded Home Movie Day Raleigh and the infamous Bastard Film Encounter.